Apple’s GPLv3 purge

-This clearly supports the idea that Apple is aggressively trying to remove all GPL-licensed software from OS X. While the removal of Samba and GCC after they switched to GPLv3 got some attention, the numbers show that there’s a more general purging going on.
+The trend supports the idea that Apple is trying to remove all GPL-licensed software from OS X. While the removal of Samba and GCC after they switched to GPLv3 got some attention, the numbers show that there’s a more general purging going on.
 Apparently 10.10 they slacked off a bit, though.

 The remaining GPL-licensed packages aren’t too healthy either.
 Mavericks ships with bash 3.2.
 That’s from 2006.
 The current version is 4.2.10.
 Why no upgrade?
 Because Apple’s shipping the last version of bash that was under the GPL version 2.

 Anyway, the message is pretty obvious: Apple won’t ship anything that’s licensed under GPL v3 on OS X.